Drug & Alcohol Rehab County Durham & Near County Durham

 As every case of addiction has its own unique circumstances, it’s very important that we work on each person’s specific needs.

-Group psychotherapy allows you to recover while supporting other others in the same situation.
+Group psychotherapy allows you to recover while supporting other others in the same situation as you at rehab.

 Addiction recovery can be lonely, as it makes people feel like they have nowhere to turn to.

-Recovering alongside people with the same experiences in group therapy can help to make everyone involved feel a lot less alone.
+Recovering alongside people with the same experiences in group therapy can help to make everyone involved feel a lot less alone at rehab.

 Two men supporting each other at a drug and alcohol rehab in Durham

-If you feel like your family has suffered heavily as a result of addiction, you should consider family therapy.
+If you feel like your family has suffered heavily as a result of addiction, you should consider family therapy after or during rehab.

 Co-dependency is an unhealthy relationship dynamic that often arises in addiction cases.